containers/quadlet/docs/Fileformat.md

   host and container ports must be the same (in case of a range).

-  If the IP is set to 0.0.0.0 or not set at all, the port will be bound on all IPs on the host.
+  If the IP is set to 0.0.0.0 or not set at all, the port will be bound on all IPv4 addresses on the host, use [::] for IPv6.

   Note that not listing a host port means that podman will automatically select one, and it may be different for each